AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Performance Evaluation Results

 \subsection{Results of Processing Speed and String Length}

-\dk{\cref{fig:resPPTG} presents the processing speed results of PP and TG with varying string lengths (prompt length and token sets).
-Both PP and TG were tested with values of 64, 128, 256, 512, and 1024.
+\cref{fig:resPP:CPU,fig:resTG:CPU} present the processing speed results of PP and TG, respectively, across four CPU-based devices, with varying string lengths (prompt lengths and token sets). \cref{fig:resPPTG:GPU} presents the corresponding PP and TG results on GPU (AVP) , with varying string lengths (prompt lengths and token sets).
+Both PP and TG were evaluated with values of 64, 128, 256, 512, and 1024.
 The processing speed varies significantly across string lengths, devices, and models. \\ {}\textbf{String length and PP vs TG Speed}: PP speed is consistently higher than TG speed, with a speedup of approximately two to three times across the four (CPU-based) devices, while on \gls{avp} (GPU), the PP speed is significantly higher, ranging from 10 to 19 times the TG speed.
 Similarly, increasing the prompt size slightly reduces the prompt processing speed in PP, whereas in TG, the speed reduction is more significant with a growing token set.
 This suggests that TG has a higher computational cost due to its sequential execution of tokens, whereas PP is somewhat parallelized, requiring only the loading of prompts.
 Though there is minor variation in the 64, 128, and 256 string lengths, the last two, 512 and 1024, are consistently the slowest.
 When examining the variation across string lengths, \gls{mq3} exhibits the largest variance, whereas \gls{ml2} and \gls{avp} have the smallest variance. \\